r-grandorder/tri-hermes/en/pages/Singularity/solomon.md

 Fujimaru is a full-fledged Master now, and worthy of the grade “Cause. ”

 **Da Vinci:**
-Well, {(M) he's /(F) she's} maybe still a LITTLE unreliable.
+Well, [♂ he's /♀ she's] maybe still a LITTLE unreliable.
 But that's something to work on in the future.